claint76/inivation-docs/Software user Guides/User_guide_-_jAER.md

 ![](media/image18.png)

 Use this dialogue to choose the right firmware file.

+**|point| JUST CHANGE IT!!!!
+MAYBE IS IMPORTANT!!!!
-For example, for the DAS1, the correct firmware file is:

-devices \\ firmware \\ CypressFX2 \\ firmware\_FX2LP\_Cochleaams1c \\
+For example, for the DAS1, the correct firmware file is: devices \\ firmware \\ CypressFX2 \\ firmware\_FX2LP\_Cochleaams1c \\
-firmwareFX2\_Cochleaams1c.bix
+firmwareFX2\_Cochleaams1c.bix**

 Once you do this, unplug and replug the device and it should start.